H-2 Temporary Worker Visa

 The H-2 visa allows a worker to enter the U.S. and work for a temporary time period.
-The visa category is divided into two groups, H-2A, temporary agricultural workers, and H-2B, temporary nonagricultural workers.
+The visa category is divided into two groups: H-2A, which is for temporary agricultural workers, and H-2B, which is for temporary nonagricultural workers.

 H-2 visa holders are permitted to work in the U.S. for their petitioning employers.

 Includes Spouse & Children

 The spouse and children under 21 years of age are permitted to enter and remain in the U.S. during the validity of the H-2 visa.
 They are admitted on H-4 dependent visas.

 Dependents Permitted to Attend School or College

 The spouse and children under 21 years of age are permitted to attend school on their H-4 visa status.

 The offer of employment and the job position itself must both be temporary in nature.
 Unlike the H-1B visa, the H-2 visa will not be issued based upon a temporary offer of employment for a permanent job position.
 The H-2 visa requires that the job itself be temporary or seasonal in nature.

 Prior to filing an application for the H-2 visa, the employer must first obtain a certificate from the U.S. Department of Labor certifying that there are no available qualified U.S. citizens or residents willing to accept employment for the temporary position.